-I was slightly disappointed at the lack of enough new features in the recent release of Ubuntu 21.04.
-However, Canonical is all set to change that with the upcoming release of Ubuntu 21.10 ‘Impish Indri‘.
+I was slightly disappointed at the lack of enough new features in the previous release of Ubuntu 21.04.
+However, Canonical is all set to change that with the release of Ubuntu 21.10 ‘Impish Indri‘.

 Ubuntu 21.10 Release Schedule